Energy-Aware Routing to Large Reasoning Models: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

 Consider an LRM routing system with unlimited parallel processing capacity: any number of tasks may be processed concurrently by any AI model, and the only binding resource is energy.
 The index set of available LRMs is $\mathcal{M}$.
 Tasks arrive stochastically and enter a router buffer (queue).
 At decision times, the router may dispatch any subset of queued tasks into processing (service).
+Any number of queued tasks may be dispatched to the same model $M_i\in\mathcal{M}$, even at the same time.
 Once dispatched, a task remains in processing for a policy-chosen thinking time and consumes energy throughout that interval; it is released (and stops using energy) at completion.
 Energy availability is also governed by stochastic processes $R$ for baseline energy and $G$ for auxiliary energy.
 See Fig.~\ref{fig:system_diagram}.